Teenager kidnapped from Georgia home by armed robbers

 ATLANTA (Reuters) - A 14-year-old girl was missing and believed to be in “extreme danger” on Tuesday after two armed robbers kidnapped her from her suburban Atlanta home, police said.

-The robbers initially demanded money and jewelry after breaking into the girl’s home before dawn, said Lieutenant Mark Richards, a spokesman for the Clayton County Police Department.
+The robbers initially demanded money and jewelry after breaking into the girl’s home, said Lieutenant Mark Richards, a spokesman for the Clayton County Police Department.

 When the girl’s mother said she had nothing to give the thieves they kidnapped her daughter, who was hiding in a closet, said Richards.